 Our Music curriculum is divided into key themes that are taught across the school.
 These themes organise our musical thinking and help to create links to prior learning.
 By organising our curriculum into themes, children revisit areas of learning each year to build their knowledge base as they move through school.
 Our themes are:

-The majority of Music is taught using the Charanga Musical School programme.
+Music in Key Stage 1 is taught using the Charanga Musical School programme.
 The Charanga scheme shows clear progression and includes interrelated dimensions of music through all units to develop musical skills as the learning progresses through listening and appraising, differing musical activities (including creating and exploring) and performing.
 Each unit of work consists of strands of musical learning which correspond with the Model Music Curriculum which contribute to the increasing development of children’s musicianship: